Pavel Kasatkin

-Pawel Jefimowitsch Kassatkin (Павел Ефимович Касаткин) - 19 May 1987) was a Soviet poet.
+Pavel Yefimowich Kasatkin (Павел Ефимович Касаткин) – 19 May 1987) was a Soviet poet.

 Early life

-Pawel Jefimowitsch Kassatkin was born on in the village of Semyon-Alexandrovka, which is in the Bobrowsky District of Voronezh Oblast.
+Pavel Yefimowich Kasatkin was born on in the village of Semyon-Aleksandrovka (Семён-Александровка), Bobrovsly uyezd (now Bobrovsky District), Voronezh Oblast.
 He was the 6th child.

-Childhood was characterized by poverty and a rural life.
+His childhood was characterized by poverty and a rural life.
 He lost his mother early in life and as a consequence was cared for by his step-mother.
-He completed his schooling at the agricultural school in Bobow.
+He completed his schooling at the agricultural school in Bobrov.
 Soon after, he moved to Leningrad for further studies.

-In 1936 Kassatkin was awarded his Doctors Degree, from the Leningrad Medical Technical School.
+In 1936 Kasatkin was awarded his Doctors Degree, from the Leningrad Medical Technical School.
 Immediately after this, he was transferred and served in the Red Army, where he remained until his retirement in Mongolia (1948).

-Pawel Kassatkin worked at the front in the Japanese-Soviet War as a field doctor in the rank of feldsher.
-As a participant in the Japanese-Soviet conflict, he rescued soldiers from both conflict parties.
+Pawel Kasatkin worked at the front in the Japanese-Soviet War as a field doctor in the rank of feldsher.
+He rescued soldiers from both conflict parties.

 During this time, in 1938, he wrote his first poems.

 Parts of his first works were printed in Irkutsk in 1942 and Ulan-Ude in 1947.
-Later, they were published throughout the USSR.
+Later, they were published throughout the Soviet Union.

-After his departure from the army in 1948 he moved to Voronezh.
-He worked there until 1950 as a head doctor of the medical point in Bobrow.
+After his discharge from the army in 1948 he moved to Voronezh.
+He worked there until 1950 as a head doctor of the medical point in Bobrov.
 Following this period, he started working as a journalist for various local newspapers.

-In 1953 his first book "Rodnaja Step" appeared with his own works.
-Subsequently, more books and poems followed.
+In 1953 first book, a collection of poems, Родная Степь" was published.

-In 1958 he finished the party university of the Communist Party of the Soviet Union (C.P.S.U.).
+In 1958 he graduated from the Voronezh Higher Party School of the Communist Party of the Soviet Union.

-In 1960, Kassatkin was appointed to the Writers' Union of the USSR after personal invitation from the board leader and in 1975 he was awarded with the Order of the Badge of Honour (Russian: Орден "Знак Почёта") for his merits for local and Soviet literature.
+In 1960, Kasatkin joined the Union of Soviet Writers by personal invitation from the board leader and in 1975 he was awarded with the Order of the Badge of Honour for his merits for local and Soviet literature.

-On 19 May 1987, Kassatkin died of Cancer in his hometown of Voronezh.
+On 19 May 1987, Kasatkin died of cancer in his hometown of Voronezh.

 Personal life

-While studying together, Kassatkin met his future wife Antonina Magazinskaja (1919–2014) and they married on 13 October 1938.
+While studying together, Kasatkin met his future wife Antonina Magazinskaya (1919–2014) and they married on 13 October 1938.
 They remained married until his death in 1987.

-In 1939 his first child, Edward Pavlovich, was born in Mongolia.
+In 1939 his first child, Eduard, was born in Mongolia.

-His second child, Tamara Pavlovna, was born in Voronezh in 1951.
+His second child, Tamara, was born in Voronezh in 1951.

 Works

-From his journalistic activity and his travels through native territories, Kassatkin drew on his creative inspiration.

-Therefore, he was also described by critics as "singer of the homeland" (Russian "Певец родной край").

-His works were compared with the works of the local writer and poet Aleksey Koltsov (1809–1842).
+Kassatkin drew on his creative inspiration from his journalistic activity and his travels.His works were compared with the works of the local writer and poet Aleksey Koltsov..